g-insana/ffdb.py/extractor.md

                         not recommended on multiuser systems due to security concerns.
                         By default the passphrase will be requested interactively -b LIST_BLOCKSIZE, --blocksize LIST_BLOCKSIZE
+                        define blocksize (size of LIST_FILENAME chunks) for parallel extraction.
+This is fast and has lowest memory requirements, but could be less efficient if lots of entries are mapped to same identifier when --duplicates is used.
+If unspecified, it will be adjusted automatically to number of threads.
-                        redefine blocksize used for parallel execution.
-By default it will be adjusted automatically to the number of threads -c, --compressed      specify flatfile is gzipped; a .gzi GZINDEX file is required -g GZINDEX, --gzindex GZINDEX
+                        Use `-b 0` to disable block extraction -c, --compressed      specify flatfile is gzipped; a .gzi GZINDEX file is required -g GZINDEX, --gzindex GZINDEX
                         filename of the compressed index .gzi